 Let’s talk about how to manage those virtual interviews so that you can ace them and land a job!

 I remember my very first virtual interview.
 I assumed we would all have our videos on; I was camera-ready.
 When the...

 There are many websites out there to give you tips about nailing the interview.
 One of these is IDOL member Amanda Kulik’s blog where she shares many tips and useful links to help you prepare for the interview.
 You can even check out some common instructional designer interview questions.
 The Self Made Millennial Youtube channel is another useful resource to help you formulate your answers to some common questions.

 However, many of these resources focus on the questions the interviewer will ask you and how you can impress them.
 But, the interview is a two-way process.
 So, you should come prepared with some questions too, not only because you will be asked at the end if you have any, but also because you’d probably want to work out how the role...

 I have used peer review in all kinds of professional contexts, from teaching in higher education to my work consulting with clients on instructional design projects now.
 My many experiences with peer review have included teaching others how to use it, as well as giving and receiving peer review from others.
 From these experiences, I have learned that peer review can be a rewarding experience for all involved, but only if it is practiced with the intention and care it deserves.
 These are my tips for effective peer review for everyone.

 Peer review is the process of peers giving structured, focused feedback on in-progress work.
 In this context,...

-I knew when I signed up for the IDOL courses Academy, the 8-week cohort would fly by quickly.
+I knew when I signed up for the IDOL courses Academy, the time would fly by quickly.
 But I didn’t realize how much I needed to prioritize my time in the Academy.
 My schedule was already jammed packed before I started the cohort, and trying to figure out how to fit it all in was a challenge.